-We own 99 granted patents and four pending applications covering the composition of matter of NUC-3373, a genus around NUC-3373 and specific uses of NUC-3373.
+We own 102 granted patents and three pending applications covering the composition of matter of NUC-3373, a genus around NUC-3373 and specific uses of NUC-3373.
 Those patents were granted in major territories, including the United States, Europe and Japan.
 These granted patents and patents arising from the pending applications, if issued, are expected to expire in 2032, excluding any patent term adjustments and any patent term extensions.

 We own patent applications covering formulations of NUC-3373 (including those used in the clinical trials), methods of making NUC-3373, and specific uses of NUC-3373.
+A patent claiming the clinical formulation of NUC-3373 has been granted in Japan.
 These patents and patents arising from these pending applications are expected to expire in 2036, 2037 and 2038 excluding any patent term adjustments and any patent term extensions.